gcr-solutions/recommender-system-dev-workshop/docs/prerequisite/workspace/attach-role/README.en.md

 ---
-title: Attach the IAM role to your workspace
+title: Attach The IAM Role To Your Workspace
 weight: 3
 ---